GIScience/ohsome-quality-api/README.md

 - [Introducing the ohsome quality analyst (OQT)](https://heigit.org/introducing-the-ohsome-quality-analyst-oqt)
 - [Behind the scenes of the ohsome quality analyst (OQT)](https://heigit.org/behind-the-scenes-of-the-ohsome-quality-analyst-oqt)
 - as well as other [blog posts about OQT](https://heigit.org/tag/oqt-en)

-## Website

-The easiest access to quality estimations is through our [website](https://oqt.ohsome.org).
-There reports with pre-computed indicators can be accessed for a selection of regions made by the OQT team.
-Currently it is not possible to upload custom areas-of-interest (AOIs) and compute report or indicators for those.

 ## API